-In this paper we prove a fixed point theorem for widely more generalized hybrid non-self mappings in Hilbert spaces.
-Furthermore we prove a mean convergence theorem of Baillon's type for widely more generalized hybrid non-self mappings in Hilbert spaces.
+In this paper we prove a fixed point theorem and mean convergence theorems of Baillon's type for widely more generalized hybrid non-self mappings in a Hilbert space.
+Moreover we give some examples of widely more generalized hybrid non-self mapping.